tibs/markup-history/markup-history-extended-notes.rst

         Let's start at the very beginning, a @i(very good place) to start )

-.. note:: Q: **Also, need to check if it is "programmable".**

 * `Wikipedia on Scribe`_
 * `Scribe\: A Document Specification Language and its Compiler`_, Brian Reid's 1980 doctoral dissertation at Carnegie Mellon University.

-  .. note:: My first quick scan suggests that this is very worth reading.
+  .. note:: My first quick scan suggests that this is well worth reading.
 NB:
      It mentions |TeX| and EQN (the roff-related tool for equations) as influences.